iBossOrg/k8s-alpine/README.md

-make down                     # Delete the containers make clean                    # Delete all running containers and work files make docker-pull              # Pull all images from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry make docker-pull-image        # Pull the project image from the Docker Registry make docker-pull-testimage    # Pull the test image from the Docker Registry make docker-push              # Push the project image into the Docker Registry
+make down                     # Delete the containers make clean                    # Delete all running containers and work files make docker-pull              # Pull all images from the Docker Registry make docker-push              # Push the image into the Docker Registry
 ```

 Please read the [Contribution Guidelines](CONTRIBUTING.md), and ensure you are signing all your commits with [DCO sign-off](CONTRIBUTING.md#developer-certification-of-origin-dco).